 Clinical assignments are made so that each student will meet the requirements for certification by ASHA.
-Each student is responsible for completing the Clinician Schedule Form and turning it in by the deadline date to ensure timely assignment.
+Each student is responsible for completing the Clinician Schedule Survey by the deadline date to ensure timely assignment for the upcoming semester.

 Clinical assignments are disseminated to the students on the first day of each semester, or sooner when available.
-During the first week of the semester, students are to verify days and times for therapy with each client and meet with their assigned clinical supervisor to prepare for their first session in week 2 of the semester.
+During the first week of the semester, students are to verify days and times for therapy with each client and meet with their assigned clinical educator to prepare for their first session in week 2 of the semester.